investindex/Guidelines/README.md

 People with higher net worth relative to their financial needs have longer time horizons before they need the money for consumption, and benefit from allocating more heavily to risky assets.
 This can be illustrated with an extreme case.
 A person with $4 million in liquid net worth could withdraw [about 2.5% each year](https://www.youtube.com/watch?v=3BScK-QyWIo) — $100,000 in the first year before taxes — and live on these withdrawals indefinitely by holding a portfolio entirely composed of risky assets.
 Not only would this person not deplete their assets, but because the withdrawals are conservative, the value of their investments would grow over the long run in virtually any plausible future.
 Hopefully it is clear that for this person, seeking the supposed safety of low-risk bonds would encumber the long-term growth of their portfolio and make depletion of their assets _more_ likely.

 For the majority of Americans who are not multimillionaires, how can this principle be applied?
-If there is a portion of your savings you are reserving for the future and don’t plan to use for a number of years,<sup id="fn4">[[4]](#f4)</sup> on average you will benefit most with a portfolio of 100% risky assets like stocks.
+If there is a portion of your savings you are reserving for the future and don’t plan to use for a number of years,FOOTNOTE HERE on average you will benefit most with a portfolio of 100% risky assets like stocks.
 (This does not imply that your stock allocation should be limited to long-term reserves.)
 For many people this description applies readily to a tax-advantaged retirement account.
 However, stocks are not the only risky asset with high expected return.
 High-quality bonds with high interest rate risk can act as a great diversifying asset to stocks.
 These bonds were described in the [section on risk](https://github.com/investindex/Risk) and specific portfolios are suggested in a [later section](https://github.com/investindex/Fund/blob/main/README.md).

 It is a widespread practice to include bonds in long-term retirement portfolios.
 These tend to be aggregate bond funds with significantly lower expected return than stock funds.
 The main justification for this, in my view, is that volatility is emotionally uncomfortable.
 If you can tolerate volatility, your investments with a long time horizon should be in stocks and — if interest rates are not terribly low — in long-term, high-quality bonds.
 The most extreme version of such bonds are those held by funds like [EDV](https://investor.vanguard.com/investment-products/etfs/profile/edv) and [GOVZ](https://www.ishares.com/us/products/315911/ishares-25%20-year-treasury-strips-bond-etf), which hold zero-coupon, long-term US Treasury bonds.

+FOOTNOTE: How many years exactly?
+A weasel word, _number_, is used because there is no perfect answer.
+The historical evidence suggests that a five-year horizon is sufficient in a large majority of bear markets, while an eight-year horizon is much safer and will permit you to wait for a recovery from nearly any potential downturn.
+In US history, only the [Great Depression](https://github.com/investindex/Risk#f5) would violate this rule.
+You can make your portfolio more robust against long downturns by diversifying, as described in the [section on stock portfolios](https://github.com/investindex/Portfolio).
 -->
 &nbsp;